BEAST-Fitting/beast/docs/xsede.rst

      Once `sbatch` script is written, go to step 1 for the next field.

 8. Do the fitting.
-This runs `setup_batch_beast_fit`, which checks for files, and opens existing files to check if all stars have been fit.
+This runs `setup_batch_beast_fit`, which checks for files, and opens any existing files to check if all stars have been fit.
 This can take a while, especially when there are lots of files to open.
 This also writes out an `sbatch` file to do a partial merge, which you can choose to run if you need it at some point.